Maximal Inequalities and Some Applications: Martingales

 \end{proof}

-We will close this first part with two applications of Doob's maximal inequalities. \begin{example}[Kolmogorov's SLLN] Let us briefly sum up the standard proof of Kolmogorov's strong law of large numbers using backwards martingales, see e.g.\ \cite[Ex.~24.8]{schilling-mims} or \cite[Thms.~45.5, 45.6]{schilling-dc}:
+We will close this first part with two applications of Doob's maximal inequalities. \begin{example}[Kolmogorov's SLLN] Let us briefly sum up the standard proof of Kolmogorov's strong law of large numbers using martingales with an index set running to the left (\enquote{backwards or reverse martingale}), see e.g.\ Schilling~\cite[Ex.~24.8]{schilling-mims} or Schilling~\cite[Thms.~45.5, 45.6]{schilling-dc}:

-\textit{Let $(X_n)_{n\in\nat}$ be a sequence of identically distributed, integrable and independent \textup{(}or exchangeable\textup{)} random variables, then $S_n := (X_1+\dots+X_n)/n$ tends to $\Ee X_1$ a.s.\ and in $L^1$-sense.}
+\textit{Let $(X_n)_{n\in\nat}$ be a sequence of identically distributed, integrable and independent \textup{(}or exchangeable\textup{)} random variables, then $S_n \coloneqq (X_1+\dots+X_n)/n$ tends to $\Ee X_1$ a.s.\ and in $L^1$-sense.}

 The key observation in the argument is that